cyse7125-su24-team12/ami-jenkins/README.md

 Team 12 - AMI Jenkins Repository

-Contains packer code to create an AMI with Jenkins installed.
+Contains packer code to create an AMI with Jenkins installed .